 Training and Safety

 Riding the AV200 is a fantastic experience!
 However, it is even better when you have properly prepared for it.
-Below you will find links to Indoor Training, Outdoor Training, Nutrition, and Training Tips.
+Below you will find links to Training and Nutrition Tips.
 Click on any of these topics to find information, tools, and videos that will help prepare you for this amazing journey that is the AV200.
+For 2023, outdoor training rides qualify toward 200 miles.

 Beautiful scenery, the rush from a fast downhill, the feeling of pride after climbing a big hill or monster mountain are just a few reasons why we love cycling.
 Unfortunately, inclement weather, shorter days and time constraints sometimes keep us from riding outside.
 Bicycle trainers and cycling classes, however, are a great way to overcome these temporary challenges.
 Additionally, indoor training is beneficial as it allows AV200 riders to: